VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

-# Addressables Storage
+# BrainAtlas

-The Addressables Storage repository holds binary files and assets that are re-used across multiple projects.
+The [BrainAtlas repository](https://github.com/VirtualBrainLab/BrainAtlas/) holds binary files and assets that are re-used across multiple projects.
 Loading these files is done through the `AddressablesRemoteLoader` component which can be attached to any empty GameObject.

 ## Adding a new file